 In 1966 London Transport introduced Red Arrow buses.
 These provided "express" services but with fewer seats and more standing.
 The flagship was the 500 service between Victoria and Marble Arch, which was extended during shopping hours to Oxford Circus.
 To speed this service up, in August 1966 London Transport proposed opening Tyburn Way to the Red Arrow 500 service only: other London Transport buses would continue to go the long way round when turning right from Park Lane to Oxford Street.

 The City of Westminster (Restriction of Traffic) Order 1966 duly reopened Tyburn Way for this very limited purpose.
-A 1967 photograph shows it to have had No Entry signs with the words "Except for Buses" in white on the red beneath the white bar (so very similar to the signs on Bessborough Gardens).
+A 1967 photograph shows it to have had No Entry signs with the words "Except for Buses" in white on the red beneath the white bar (i.e. very similar to the signs on Bessborough Gardens).

 In October 1973, Tyburn Way was opened to all scheduled buses by The City of Westminster (Restriction of Traffic) Experimental Traffic Order 1973.